 Tips for Filing Your Taxes

 - Figuring out which tax deductions and credits you are eligible for can be complicated.
 A financial advisor could help you maximize a tax strategy for your financial goals.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Once you’ve figured out your deductions and credits, you might want to see what your tax return looks like.
 SmartAsset’s tax return calculator can help you estimate whether you will get a refund or owe money to the government.